pranavmanivannan/librarian/README.md

 - `Buffer`

 The core of the system revolves around the following loop:
-1) Spawn in multiple listeners which implement the `Listener` trait.
+1) Spawn in multiple exchanges which contain listeners implementing the `Listener` trait.
+2) When each `Exchange` calls the `build` function, it will create two tasks, one which subscribes the listener to an exchange and one that creates a task for pushing to a `Buffer`.
-2) Subscribe each listener to one or more exchange endpoints to asynchronously receive messages from the exchange. (i.e. the `HuobiListener` will be subscribed to both `MarketIncremental` and `Snapshot` data).
+2) Each one of these listeners will be subscribed to one or more exchange endpoints to asynchronously receive messages from the exchange. (i.e. the `HuobiListener` will be subscribed to both `MarketIncremental` and `Snapshot` data).
-3) Each listener will send serialize `DataPacket` structs from the messages they receive and send them over a `mpsc::channel` to a `Buffer` running in another tokio task.
+3) These listeners will send serialize `DataPacket` structs from the messages they receive and send them over a `mpsc::channel` to a `Buffer` running in another tokio task.
 4) Once a `Buffer` is full, the `Buffer` will send all data inside of it to InfluxDB and clear itself, allowing for more messages to be stored.

 ## Implementation Details
-- On startup, the system will initially spawn in multiple `mpsc::channel` to be used.
+- On startup, the system will initially spawn in multiple `Exchange` to be used.
 - Afterwards, the system will spawn in multiple listeners and consume the `UnboundedSender` spawned in by the channel.
 Each listener will connect to a set of endpoints and symbols.
-- These listeners return a `tokio::task::JoinHandle`, and each listener will be awaited on within a `tokio::task`.
+- These exchanges return two `tokio::task::JoinHandle`, one that is for a `Buffer` to store data and one that is for the `Listener` to poll from a websocket connection.
-  - In the case a connection dies within a task, the loop will create a new task and respawn the listener task before awaiting it.
+  - In the case a connection dies within a task, the loop will create a new websocket connection.
 - Alongside these listeners, there will be a `Buffer` spawned in for each listener, consuming the `UnboundedReceiver` end of the channels.
 - These buffers will continuously poll from the channels and call `ingest` on the received `DataPacket`.
 If a `Buffer` is full, it will call `push_to_influx` and send all data currently in that buffer to InfluxDB before clearing the buffer.